Ballymaglancy Cave: Conservation objectives

 The primary conservation objective for the site is to restore the favourable conservation condition of the lesser horseshoe bat in Ballymaglancy Cave SAC.
 The conservation of the cave habitat is linked to that of the bat species, so separate conservation objectives were not listed for this feature.

 A qualified mean of 28 bats was recorded from the 2013-2017 winter annual count data was calculated.
 From this, a minimum qualifying standard of 50 bats was set as the target to be maintained (or improved on) for this site.
 The objectives state that there should be no decline in the quality of the winter root or auxiliary roots, and also that there should be no decline in the foraging area or foraging routes for 2.5 km around the site.
 Light pollution is a consideration for this species, so the objectives note that artificial lighting should not be increased close to the roost, along foraging routes or within 2.5 km of it, as bats may abandon their roost site with an increase in inappropriate lighting.

 Conservation threats

-The Biodiversity Information System for Europe (BISE) (created by the European Environmental Agency) notes the threats, pressures and activities likely to have an effect on this site.
+The Biodiversity Information System for Europe (BISE) (created by the European Environment Agency) notes the threats, pressures and activities likely to have an effect on this site.
 Threats and pressures noted include outdoor sports and leisure activities, recreational activities (high risk) and Speleology (medium risk), while activities listed as likely to impact the site include grazing (medium risk).